okuramasafumi/alba/README.md

 end

 ```
 For example you could use `Dry::Inflector`, which implements exactly the above interface.
-If you are developping a `Hanami`-Application `Dry::Inflector` is around.
+If you are developing a `Hanami`-Application `Dry::Inflector` is around.
 In this case the following would be sufficient:
 ```ruby
 Alba.inflector = Dry::Inflector.new
 ```